Annual Dues Investment

 Grassroots Advocacy

-300+ credit union advocates received training across programs to prepare them as advocates, advocacy coordinators, and key contacts.
+Trained 300+ credit union advocates, expanding the network of skilled advocates, advocacy coordinators, and key contacts.

-Executed PAC engagement initiatives increasing individual contributions to America's Credit Unions PAC & ensuring sustainable state PAC fundraising via signature events.
+Led state and federal PAC engagement initiatives that increased individual giving to America's Credit Unions PAC and each our of state PACs with strong, sustainable fundraising through signature events.

 Regulatory Advocacy